Alex-CD/divide-and-concur/README.md

 There are pre-compiled versions of GLFW for windows available, though you'll have to modify some of the linux-specific dependencies in cmakelists to get it to compile.

+##### GLM (v0.9.9.3):

+An OpenGL maths utility used by the rendering module to calculate complicated stuff like perspective and field of view.

+You'll have to get a

+##### GLAD / KHR

+Generate a version of the glad loader through their [web form](https://glad.dav1d.de/), and drop it into the includes directory.

 ### Compiling